pierrepaleo/PDWT/README.md

 * 3D is not handled at the moment.
 This should come in the future.
 * Only the periodic boundary extension is implemented.
 * The parallel part is implemented in CUDA, so only Nvidia GPUs can be used.
-* The computations are done on floating point 32 bits precision (float32), since most GPUs are not so efficient with double precision.

 ## Installation